iraklisk/SqlAuditor/README.md

 #SqlAuditor#
 **SqlAuditor is a simple yet powerful auditor for MS SQL Server.**

-I created SqlAuditor because we needed a solution to audit privileged accounts for ISO-27001 and SOLVENCY.

 **Please feel free to contact me for any help, issues or suggestions.**